 - Professional statement

-A single-spaced up to two pages professional statement describing your areas of interest in psychology, preparation for graduate school, and career goals.
+A single-spaced up to two pages professional statement describing your areas of interest in psychology, preparation for graduate school and career goals.

-Applicants are encouraged to have obtained experience in the conduct of psychological research as part of a team or developing their own independent research projects.
+Applicants are encouraged to have obtained experience in the conduct of psychological research as part of a team or by developing their own independent research projects.
 Some applicants have made presentations at professional conferences or co-authored publications with faculty mentors.

 - Faculty selection